The 2023 IAIS Global Seminar will take place in person in Seattle, USA on 15-16 June 2023.

 Vice Chair, IAIS Executive Committee and Commissioner, Massachusetts Division of Insurance

-Vice Chair, IAIS Executive Committee and Vice Commissioner for International Affairs, Japan Financial Services Agency
+Vice Chair, IAIS Executive Committee and Vice Commissioner for International Affairs, Financial Services Agency of Japan

 Managing Director, The Geneva Association